Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for 3 / 2

-Now the holographic entanglement negativity for the mixed state of disjoint intervals in the dual $CFT_{1+1}$ at zero temperature may be obtained using the holographic entanglement negativity conjecture described in eq. (\ref{en-conjecture}).
-The corresponding bulk configuration is described by a pure $AdS_3$ geometry which is expressed in the Poincar\'{e} coordinates as
+The geodesics in \cref{en-conjecture} have been shown in \cref{fig_hen_dj}.
+Now the holographic entanglement negativity for the mixed state of disjoint intervals in the dual \cft{2} at zero temperature may be obtained using the holographic entanglement negativity conjecture described in \cref{en-conjecture}.
+The corresponding bulk configuration is described by a pure \ads{3} geometry which is expressed in the Poincar{\'e} coordinates as

-where $ R $ is the $AdS_3$ radius.
-The length $ {\cal L}_{\gamma} $ of the bulk space like geodesic homologous to an interval $ \gamma $ (of length $ l_{\gamma} $) in these coordinates is written as \cite{Ryu:2006bv,Ryu:2006ef,Cadoni:2009tk,Cadoni:2010kla}
+where $R$ is the \ads{3} radius.
+The length ${\cal L}_\gamma$ of the bulk space like geodesic homologous to an interval $\gamma$ (of length $l_\gamma$) in these coordinates is written as \cite{Ryu:2006bv,Ryu:2006ef,Cadoni:2010ztg,Cadoni:2010kla}

-where $ a $ is the UV cut of{}f for the $CFT_{1+1}$.
-Now it is possible to utilize the expression in eq. (\ref{length-pure}) to obtain the holographic entanglement negativity for the zero temperature mixed state in question from eq. (\ref{en-conjecture}) in the following form \cite{Malvimat:2018txq}
+where $a$ is the UV cutoff for the \cft{2}.
+Now it is possible to utilize the expression in \cref{length-pure} to obtain the holographic entanglement negativity for the zero temperature mixed state in question from \cref{en-conjecture} in the following form \cite{Malvimat:2018txq}

-On using the Brown-Henneaux formula \cite{Brown:1986nw}, the above result exactly matches with the $CFT_{1+1}$ replica technique results for the large central charge limit as given in eq. (\ref{en_disj_vac}).
+On using the Brown Henneaux formula \cite{Brown:1986nw}, the above result exactly matches with the \cft{2} replica technique results for the large central charge limit as given in \cref{en_disj_vac}.

-The corresponding holographic entanglement negativity for the finite temperature mixed state configuration of disjoint intervals ( in proximity) in a $CFT_{1+1}$ may also be computed as above.
-For this case the dual bulk configuration is described by the Euclidean BTZ black string at a temperature $ T $ \cite{Ryu:2006bv,Ryu:2006ef,Cadoni:2009tk,Cadoni:2010kla} the metric for which is as follows
+The corresponding holographic entanglement negativity for the finite temperature mixed state configuration of disjoint intervals (in proximity) in a \cft{2} may also be computed as above.
+For this case the dual bulk configuration is described by the Euclidean BTZ black string at a temperature $T$ \cite{Ryu:2006bv,Ryu:2006ef,Cadoni:2010ztg,Cadoni:2010kla} the metric for which is as follows

-In the above equation $ \tau $ represents the Euclidean time where the $ \phi $ coordinate is uncompactified and $ r = r_h $ denotes the event horizon.
-The corresponding length $ {\cal L}_{\gamma} $ of the bulk space like geodesic anchored on an interval $ \gamma $ (of length $ l_{\gamma} $) for this geometry may be expressed as \cite{Ryu:2006bv,Ryu:2006ef,Cadoni:2009tk,Cadoni:2010kla}
+In the above equation $\tau$ represents the Euclidean time where the $\phi$ coordinate is uncompactified and $r=r_h$ denotes the event horizon.
+The corresponding length ${\cal L}_{\gamma}$ of the bulk space like geodesic homologous to an interval $\gamma$ (of length $l_{\gamma}$) for this geometry may be expressed as \cite{Ryu:2006bv,Ryu:2006ef,Cadoni:2010ztg,Cadoni:2010kla}

-where $ a $ is the UV cut off.
-Utilizing the above eqs. (\ref{btz-geodesic}) and (\ref{en-conjecture}), the holographic entanglement negativity for the finite temperature mixed state of disjoint intervals in proximity may be computed as \cite{Malvimat:2018txq}
+where $a$ is the UV cutoff.
+Utilizing \cref{en-conjecture,btz-geodesic}, the holographic entanglement negativity for the finite temperature mixed state of disjoint intervals in proximity may be computed as \cite{Malvimat:2018txq}